arp242/goatcounter/docs/sessions.markdown

 Session tracking
 ================

+*2022 preface*: this document mostly served as a design document for when I wrote the session tracking code back in 2019.
+It's not intended as an overview of "all possible techniques one could use in $current_year"; the examination of existing solutions is likely incomplete, and sometimes probably outdated as platforms evolve.

+In short: I don't keep it updated.

+---

 "Session tracking" allows more advanced tracking than just the "pageview" counter we have now.
 A "session" is a single browsing session people have on a website.